 The toxic nature of financial assets arises because they are essentially concealed debts, whose scale and character is unknown so that confidence in any form of reinvestment disappears.
 The scale of our ecological debts is also unclear.
 In this report we will examine how through new approaches for accounting for natural capital, some of these uncertainties can be resolved, and how potentially better governance mechanisms might be developed so that the consequences of biodiversity loss can be better understood and dealt with.

-This work builds on the recent efforts of the EEA which has been developing and testing a system of ecosystem accounts as part of the revision of the UN System of Integrated Economic Environmental Accounting (SEEA2003) being undertaken by the UN London Group (see also Webber, 2006; EEA, 2006).
+This work builds on the recent efforts of the EEA which has been developing and testing a system of ecosystem accounts as part of the revision of the UN System of Integrated Economic Environmental Accounting (SEEA2003) being undertaken by the UN London Group (see also Weber, 2007; EEA, 2006).
 It will argue that the construction of ecosystem accounts should not be regarded as a narrow technical exercise, but seen as part of a much wider debate that is taking our understanding of how the calculation of our wealth must go “Beyond the GDP”.
 It will be argued that ecosystem accounts are an important way of answering crucial policy questions related to human well-being, sustainability of the use of natural capital.
 They also provide a framework in which strategies for adapting to climate change can be explored and conflicts between sector policies or environmental debts resulting from international trade examined.

 At a time when people are arguing that to overcome the present financial downturn we need to contemplate ‘Global Green New Deal’, we need to ensure that a sufficiently robust conceptual framework is in place to ensure that effective action on a range of environmental problems can be taken.
 In this and the succeeding chapter we describe the potential role of ecosystem accounting in general terms, and then move on to illustrate and consider their application in detail in relation to the specific problems facing wetlands in the Mediterranean.